 It is a mistake to be drawn into the early/late Hill debate.
 This is supposedly characterised by a drop in quality after Hill sought treatment for a mental health problem.
 This is not the case, there are successful poems on either side of the chronological fence just as there are poems that don't 'work' quite as well.

-Hill's references to obscure figures can be daunting but is usually resolved by use of the web to track down meaning and context.
-It is not usuallly neccessary to become completely familiar with the the work or person but some insight is helpful.
+Hill's references to obscure figures can be daunting but are usually resolved by use of the web to track down meaning and context.
+It is not usuallly neccessary to become completely familiar with the the work or person alluded to but some insight is often helpful.
+For example, there is a reference to Gabriel Marcel that I followed only as far as knowing that he was a French Existenialist Christian.
+It wasn't until a later reference appeared that I looked at what the main tenets of Marcel's thinking were.
+This made the two poems much easier to grasp but has also given me a broader context for the later work.